 This past week I had an ‘AHA’ moment re bringing up children to have good manners.
 Click to discover my ‘AHA’ moment in “Why Good Manners Matter For Your Kids – and what to do about it”

 Do you think good manners matter?
 What bad manners bug you the most?
-And why?
-We’d love to hear your experiences.
-Tell us in the comments below.
+Leave a comment below and let us know – we’d love to hear from you!